 Music and music collage by Danail Vidinsky

-This original movement piece was created in collaboration with Dance Alive National Ballet principal dancers Andy Valladon, and Ashley Brooke Lunn.
+This original movement piece was created by Ani Collier in collaboration with Dance Alive National Ballet principal dancers Andy Valladon and

 The story concentrates on the conflict between one woman and one man.
 However, the tragic essence is certainly not limited to just a man and a woman; this story happens between all sexes and in all categories of life.
 Featured in this performance is Ani Collier as the girl.
 Ani supports the story with entertaining and haunting movements.
 She carries us through the thread of the story as the character of the girl faces the possible tragic circumstances of such an encounter.